 - Recognize minor injuries, serious injuries, and life-threatening injuries.

-- Identify signs and symptoms that indicate when EMS (emergency medical services) should be contacted.
+- Identify signs and symptoms that indicate that EMS (emergency medical services) should be contacted.

 - Assess how to respond to an injury.